 Music also features highly and changes throughout the day from when they first open from dusk and in the peak season viably to dawn.

 Back to the menu as I have slowly drifted off track is the daily haul of fresh seafood caught by local fishermen friends and the daily blackboard fish of the day.
-You might be lucky enough to try line caught Wild Turbot, Black Grouper, Seabass or Cod.
-Armin Omercic, the Head Chef has spent years mastering the art of preparing and cooking seafood and for any real foodie’s like me you are in for an epicurean indulgence.
+You might be lucky enough to try line caught Wild Turbot, Black Grouper, Seabass, or Cod.
+Armin Omercic, the Head Chef has spent years mastering the art of preparing and cooking seafood, and for any real foodie like me, you are in for an epicurean indulgence.
 For small groups, he will happily prepare you a degustation menu based on the daily catch.